JetBrains/Qodana/topics/before-running-qodana.md

 ```

 To be able to use syntax highlighting and validation in your IDE, you can create the `prepare-qodana.sh` shell script
-and save it to the root directory of your project:
+and save it in the root directory of your project:

 ```shell
 #! /bin/sh